Lughi97/pAIng/README.md

    </details>

-- `BounceOffWall()`: computes the new outgoing direction using the Vector3.reflect function that reflects a vector of the plane defined by a normal, in this case the normal of the collision.
-Afterward using the 2d rotation matrix, the random value between the range of [-5 to 5] degrees and normalize it.
+- `BounceOffWall()`: Computes the new outgoing direction using the Vector3.reflect function that reflects a vector of the plane defined by a normal -- in this case, the normal of the collision.
+Afterward, a random value between the range of [-5 to 5] degreesù is applied to the outgoing direction  using the 3d rotation matrix and normalized.
 To calculate the new direction, the 3D matrix rotation angle:
   <br> (check how to put it better)
   R(θ) = | cos(θ)  0  -sin(θ) |
   <br>